MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/design-area/security-zerotrust.md

 The [Visibility, automation, and orchestration with Zero Trust](/security/zero-trust/deploy/visibility-automation-orchestration) guidance has deployment objectives focused on establishing visibility, enabling automation, and enabling additional controls through continual improvement.

-### Visibility, Automation, and Orchestration Considerations
+### Visibility, automation, and orchestration considerations

 - Because the [Azure landing zone reference implementations](https://aka.ms/alz/aac#platform) contains deployments of [Microsoft Sentinel](/azure/sentinel/overview), they can help you quickly establish visibility in to your Azure environment.
 - While the reference implementations provide policies for Azure logging, additional integration is needed for other services.
 - Automation tools like Azure DevOps and GitHub should also be configured to send signals.

-### Visibility, Automation, and Orchestration Recommendations
+### Visibility, automation, and orchestration recommendations

 - Deploy Sentinel as part of your Azure landing zone.
 - Build a plan to integrate signals from Microsoft Entra ID and tools in Microsoft 365 to your Sentinel workspace.
-- Build a plan to conduct threat hunting exercises and continual security iumprovement.
+- Build a plan to conduct threat hunting exercises and continual security improvement.

 ## Next Steps